Skip to main content

 Leo Morales, MD, PhD

-Leo Morales, MD, PhD, is a professor of medicine and assistant dean with the Office for Healthcare Equity and co-director of the Latino Center for Health at the University of Washington.
-Dr. Morales received his medical degree and master’s degree in public health from the University of Washington and his doctorate in policy analysis from the Rand Graduate School.
+Leo Morales, MD, PhD is a Professor of Medicine and Assistant Dean with the Office for Healthcare Equity and Co-Director of the Latino Center for Health at the University of Washington.
+Dr. Morales received his medical degree and master’s degree in public health from the University of Washington, and his doctorate in policy analysis from the Rand Graduate School.
 He completed a residency in primary care internal medicine at the San Francisco General Hospital/UCSF and a fellowship in primary care research at UCLA.
-Dr. Morales’s research focuses on Latino health, racial/ethnic and socioeconomic disparities in health, and the measurement of patient-reported outcomes in diverse communities.
-Dr. Morales was the principal investigator of the Washington State Latino Physician Workforce study and lead author of the report Today's Changes for Serving Tomorrow's Diverse Communities: Increasing the Latino Physician Workforce NOW.
+Dr. Morales’s research focuses on Latino Health, racial/ethnic and socioeconomic disparities in health and the measurement of patient-reported outcomes in diverse communities.
+Dr. Morales was the Principal Investigator of the Washington State Latino Physician Workforce study and lead author of the report, Today's Changes for Serving Tomorrow's Diverse Communities: Increasing the Latino Physician Workforce NOW.

 Alina Urriola, MD, MPH